felipepiovezan/felipepiovezan.github.io/docs/tools/git_intro/README.md

 ![](masters_diverged.svg){style="display:block; margin: auto;"}

-Which version of master should be accepted as correct?
-The situation can get worse if there are many developers working at the same time.
+They no longer agree on what the master branch should be, and the situation can get worse if there are many developers working at the same time.
 How are all these developers supposed to agree on what the correct version of a branch should be?

 ## Follow an Origin

-The typical way to solve this problem is by electing a *remote* to be the correct copy of the repository, and letting developers try to influence it.
-Usually, this remote is called `origin`.
+The typical way to solve this problem is by electing a *remote* to be the correct copy of the repository, and letting developers try to influence it on a first-come first-serve basis.
+Usually, this remote is called `origin` and it lives on some website (like GitHub).

 Consider the situation we had before, where Alice and Bob had diverged on what master should look like.
 Instead of interacting with each other's repository